dice-project/DICE-Deployment-Service/README.md

 First, we need to ssh to new VM using `vagrant ssh`.
 This command should also activate virtual environment for us.

-In order to ease the pain of running development instance of this app, move into `dice_deploy` folder.
+In order to ease the pain of running development instance of this application, move into `dice_deploy` folder.
 There is a `run.sh` script that should be used to run application.